talonlikeaclaw/find-the-imposter/README.md

 ## Overview

-An interactive game where:
-- Various images of dogs and bears are fetched from public image APIs.
-- Images are displayed for the user in groups of four.
-- The user must attempt to find the imposter amongst the groups of images before the timer runs out.
-- When the user clicks on a non-imposter it fades to indicate to the user it is incorrect.
+An silly interactive game where the user must find the imposters amongst groups of images before the timer runs out.
+When the user selects images they are given feedback indicating if they correctly found the imposter or not.
+The user's score is tallied dynamically and is displayed in a bar chart for the user to view during/after the game.
-- When the user correctly guesses an imposter a green border appears around the image.
-- When the timer runs out the user is told how many imposters they found and mistakes they made.
-- The user can click a "Score" button to see a bar chart graph of the imposters they found and mistakes they made.
-- The "Score" button is always available for the user and the chart dynamically updates during gameplay.

 ![Example Gameplay](assets/example-01.png)